|Survey name||Household projections in England|

 More information is provided about these quality dimensions in the following sections.

 A robust and objective methodology is employed to create household projections that are relevant for all types of users.
 The projections take no account of local development aims, policies on growth, capacity to accommodate population change, or economic factors that could impact the population in the future.
-As with the national and subnational population projections (SNPPs), they also do not try to predict any potential demographic consequences of future political or economic changes, including the UK’s pending withdrawal from the European Union.
+As with the national and subnational population projections (SNPPs), they also do not try to predict any potential demographic consequences of political, social or economic changes occurring after the base year of the projections or in the future, including the coronavirus (COVID-19) pandemic of 2020 and the UK’s recent withdrawal from the EU.

 Local authorities use household projections as a starting point for local-level planning and monitoring.
-Since the household projections do not consider local growth policies, local authorities are advised not to use household projections alone when producing their plans.
 The household projections are used in the calculation of local rates and measures, which provide indicators for future requirements of local services.

 Accuracy and reliability